elves/elvish/website/learn/tour.md

 ## Startup script

-Elvish's startup script is `~/.elvish/rc.elv`.
+Elvish's interactive startup script is [`rc.elv`](../ref/command.html#rc-file).
+Non-interactive Elvish sessions do not have a startup script.

+## POSIX aliases

-Elvish doesn't support aliases, but you can get a similar experience simply by defining functions:
+Elvish doesn't support POSIX aliases, but you can get a similar experience simply by defining functions:

 ```elvish
 fn ls [@a]{ e:ls --color $@a }